HP2-data/methodo_longitudinal_data/README.md

 ## Goals

-Describe the main statistical methods for analyzing longitudinal data. \n Depending on the type and source of the data, what is the best method to use for data analysis? \n Example on sleep data - CPAP compliance and Epworth Sleepiness Scale (ESS) score.
+Describe the main statistical methods for analyzing longitudinal data. \\
+Depending on the type and source of the data, what is the best method to use for data analysis? \\
+Example on sleep data - CPAP compliance and Epworth Sleepiness Scale (ESS) score.

 ## Authors
-Ina Jandric \n
+Ina Jandric \\
-Sébastien Bailly \n
+Sébastien Bailly \\
 Ophélie Coiffier

 ## License